ATL64/Mr.Si/README.md

 With 15 urls and 25 snippets, you should expect 1-3 minutes execution time and around 20 cents of OpenAI cost for the embeddings and GPT-3 completion.
 GPT3 API somwtimes returns 'overloaded', but should still run fine.

 Note:  The tiktoken package requires python 3.8 or 3.9 which makes it annoying to run locally.
-I ended up spinning up a an instance in GCP (VertexAI->Workbench->create instance), and reinstalling python with latest version in a workbench terminal as well as the packages.
+I ended up spinning up a an instance in GCP (VertexAI->Workbench->create instance-> only 3.75G memory should do, rest defaults), and reinstalling python with latest version in a workbench terminal as well as the packages.
 There's some warning popups which I dismissed and all worked.

 # Next
 If this becomes useful, next step will be to package it properly and add functionalities.
 Maybe leverage LangChain for this.